 Monterey Regional Airport (MRY) has two parallel runways with the longest at 7,598 feet.
 There is a control tower and instrument landing capability.
 This airport is the major regional airport, with commercial freight, passenger traffic, military traffic, and general aviation needs.
 The facility is located north of SR 68 (Monterey-Salinas Highway) and east of the City of Monterey.
-The 498 acre airport is the only airport in California operated as a selfgoverning district, the Monterey Peninsula Airport District.
-In 2012, five commercial airlines served the airport for a total of 196,268 enplanements.
+The 498 acre airport is the only airport in California operated as a self-governing district, the Monterey Peninsula Airport District.
+In 2019, five commercial airlines served the airport for a total of 205,662 enplanements.

 Primary air-carrier airports with annual enplanements over 10,000 are required to have an Airport Ground Access Improvement Program.
-TAMC will develop this program in coordination with AMBAG.
 State Routes 1 and 68 provide the primary ground access to the airport for both people and freight.
 MST provides public transit service from Monterey and Salinas to the airport, during daytime hours on Mondays through Saturdays, only.
 An airport limousine service and taxicabs also serve the airport.
 Many local hospitality industries provide their own shuttle services for guests.
+A new Master Plan and Airport Layout Plan were initiated in 2014 and completed in 2016.
+The Master Plan's environmental review was completed, and the Plan was adopted in 2018.
 Additional information on airport access can be found in the TAMC Regional Transportation Plan.